zacharygraber/pie-plus-plus/README.md

 4. That's it--You're ready to get to work!
 PIE++ is designed to be very portable.

 ## Building the extension:
+After ***every change you make*** to `.js` files, including both content scripts and the background service worker, you will need to rebuild the project.
+This is necessary due to project dependencies, namely the [webextension-polyfill](https://github.com/mozilla/webextension-polyfill) library from Mozilla.

 1. TODO

 ## Testing: